AmirShkolnik/DidYouKnow/README.md

 ### Code Used

-- The basic code for building the quiz was inspired by the following tutorial which I then adapted for my own Jungle Quiz. - [How To Make Quiz App Using JavaScript](https://www.youtube.com/watch?v=PBcqGxrr9g8).
+- The basic code for building the quiz was inspired by the following tutorial which I then adapted for my own Jungle Quiz. - [How To Make Quiz App Using JavaScript](https://www.youtube.com/watch?v=PBcqGxrr9g8) by GreatStack.
 - I used the Fisher Yates Shuffle in order to shuffle the questions and answer from a 20 questions database which I learned about in this tutorial - [Shuffle an array](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array).

 ### Content